ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The DKML installer already installed all of the OCaml Platform tools, except for Merlin.

-If need to use Merlin, you can install it in an `opam` switch that you created using `dkml init`:
+If you need to use Merlin, you can install it in an `opam` switch that you created using `dkml init`:

 ```shell
 $ opam install merlin